Civil Order of Savoy: Additional information

-Founded: H.R.H.
-Crown Prince Vittorio Emanuele of Savoy, Prince of Piedmont and Prince of Naples 23 January 1988.
+Founded: Crown Prince Vittorio Emanuele of Savoy, Prince of Piedmont and Prince of Naples 23 January 1988.

 Ribbon: Blue with a broad white centre stripe.

-Grand Master: H.R.H.
-Crown Prince Vittorio Emanuele of Savoy, Prince of Piedmont and Prince of Naples (Vittorio Emanuele IV, Titular King of Italy) (b.
+Grand Master: Crown Prince Vittorio Emanuele of Savoy, Prince of Piedmont and Prince of Naples (Vittorio Emanuele IV, Titular King of Italy) (b.
 1937).

 Recipients (amongst others)

 As of the year 2000 there are/were 1453 recipients of the Order of Merit.